-As it turns out, there’s also an anticlinal fold just down the road from my house, so when I found out about it I modified the poem to fit a Chewtonian setting, whipped up a second zine and started leaving copies beside that one as well.
+(As it turns out, there’s also an anticlinal fold just down the road from my house, so when I found out about it I modified the poem to fit a Chewtonian setting, whipped up a second zine and started leaving copies beside that one as well.)

-The booklets are housed in makeshift dispensaries deposited close by the features whose virtues they extol and extemporise upon.
+Both Anticline zines are housed in makeshift dispensaries deposited close by the features whose virtues they extol and extemporise upon.
 They are free to anyone who cares to take one.

-The Castlemaine Anticline booklet can be found just near the corner of Lyttleton and Urquhart Streets in Castlemaine.
+If you’re in the neighbourhood, the Castlemaine Anticline booklet can be found just near the corner of Lyttleton and Urquhart Streets in Castlemaine.

-The Chewton Anticline booklet can be found beside the railway tracks just down from the bridge over the tracks on Railway Street in Chewton.
+Or if you prefer something a little less urban, the Chewton Anticline booklet can be found beside the railway tracks just down from the bridge over the tracks on Railway Street in Chewton.

 Or, if you prefer, you can also contact me by leaving a comment on this page and we can sort something out about posting you one.

 Meantime here’s a short excerpt from the poem to whet your appetite (whet. like a stone. get it?)

-A million years out of the sun,
+A billion years out of the sun,

 they found it when

-the find for what it was.
+the find for what it was

 a minor point

 Behold!
 The anticlinal fold!

-A bell curve carved into the earth:
+A bell curve carved

-evidence that even rock is never truly still.
+rock is never still.

-Dance to the anticlinal fold.
+Dance to the Anticlinal Fold.

 you can feel it in your bones.